Born and raised in the Pacific Northwest, I am an American artist and entrepreneur.

 Unclassically trained in the arts.
 Wildly undisciplined.
 Usually having no idea what I’m doing, but okay with it.
-Loving the freedom to test, experiment, fail and create.
-Always grateful for the experience.
+Loving the freedom to test, experiment, fail and create, I am always grateful for the experience.

 2018 2nd Annual “Global Warming is Real” National Juried Encaustic Exhibition, Museum of Encaustic Art, Santa Fe, NM (July – Sept 2018)